 Please note, we don't guarantee any shipping time estimate.

-A necessary addition to every PowerPoint professional's bookshelf.
+A necessary addition to every Office professional's bookshelf.
 Crack open Microsoft Office files to make them do what you can’t in the programs.
 This unique book tells you how to create custom table styles in PowerPoint, how to lock pictures in Excel and add custom content to Word galleries.